ClearEyesFullHearts/kafka-express/README.md

-  raw, // raw kafka message (KafkaMessage) topic, // name of the topic sending the message (string) path, // name of the topic sending the message (string) partition, // partition id (string) key, // message key (string) value, // message value (string)
+  raw, // raw kafka message (KafkaMessage) topic, // name of the topic sending the message (string) path, // name of the topic sending the message (string) kafkaConsumer, // The KafkaJS consumer object in case you to need to interact with it in your handlers (consumer object) partition, // partition id (string) key, // message key (string) value, // message value (string)